explore more. DISCOVER it. TRAIN up.

 Child of God (and “Caregivers”)

 Whether you are a toddler, child, teen, or an adult, you are still a child of God.
-Conjoint work with you and any “caregivers” (e.g., parents, spouses, friends) entails those who care for you to learn how to love you and your condition.
+Conjoint work with you and any “caregivers” (e.g., parents, spouses, friends) helps those who support you to learn how to love you in your condition.
+This will allow you to concentrate on what you need to heal and grow.

 Couple making a heart shape with arms over a beautiful view in Honduras.